nvtkaszpir/kind-minefield/README.md

 ## About

-Testing minefiled rok kubernetes-in-docker.
+Testing repo for kubernetes-in-docker.

+Warning: this is not ready for production, use at your own risk.

 ## Requirements

+Jenkins node should have packages for:

 - docker
-- kind v0.5.1
+- kind
 - kubectl

+See `requirements.yml` for ansible-galaxy roles.